 Data Provider Service runs under the account the administrator configures in the program's source server connection.
 This account is used by the service to create a MAPI profile, which in turn is used to access source mailboxes.
 Using MAPI to access source mailboxes demands the software to be actually installed in the migration source domain.
 Meeting the software's specific user and service account requirements is necessary for the MAPI to work, but thanks to this CodeTwo Exchange Migration supports Exchange Server 2010 without SP1, which does not feature modern mailbox accessing methods (e.g. EWS - Exchange Web Services).

-As the name suggests, the Administration Panel is a command and control center of the software in a form of graphical user interface.
+As the name suggests, the Administration Panel is a command and control center of the software in the form of graphical user interface.
 However, it also runs a process that is responsible for migrating from IMAP sources and picking up data extracted by the Data Provider Service and sending it to the target server.

-The Administration Panel consists of two tabs:
+The Administration Panel consists of two tabs: Dashboard and JOBS.

 The Dashboard provides access to most of the configuration and monitoring options.
 There is no rocket science behind it, so let us keep its description short.
-To find out about specific features of the Dashboard and its usage see this article.
+To find out about specific features of the Dashboard and its usage, see this article.

 Many jobs can be created and saved, but only one can be running at the given time.

-Another possible usage could be a more complex scenario involving staged migration.
+Another possible use could be a more complex scenario involving staged migration.
 For example, you want to migrate a few test mailboxes first.
-If that works you will migrate newest emails and all contacts from all mailboxes first, then migrate the rest items from all mailboxes but in a certain order (e.g. mailboxes grouped by a company department).
-At the very end you would like to rescan all the mailboxes on the old source server to make sure you did not miss a thing, etc. For all of those separate jobs can be configured instead of reconfiguring the existing migration settings.
+If that works, you will migrate newest emails and all contacts from all mailboxes first, then migrate the rest items from all mailboxes but in a certain order (e.g. mailboxes grouped by a company department).
+At the very end, you would like to rescan all the mailboxes on the old source server to make sure you did not miss a thing, etc. For all of those separate jobs can be configured instead of reconfiguring the existing migration settings.